esmero/archipelago-documentation/docs/security_bots.md

    ```shell
    docker exec -ti esmero-web bash -c "/usr/local/sbin/install-ngxblocker"
    ```
-5. If everything looks ok, run with the execute flag:
+5. The script will output the changes that are going to be made.
+Review them carefully and ensure that they are ok to make.
+Then run the command with the execute flag:
    ```shell
    docker exec -ti esmero-web bash -c "/usr/local/sbin/install-ngxblocker -x"
    ```